Polistes versicolor: Description and identification

 Both male and female P. versicolor have yellow transparent wings and a black body featuring the characteristic yellow bands on the thorax and abdomen.
 The differences between females are exclusively size-related.
-Within an aggregation of yellow paper wasps, the queens are the indisputably the largest females and newly emerged females are the smallest.
+Within an aggregation of yellow paper wasps, the queens are the indisputably largest females and newly emerged females are the smallest.
 Aggregated females are larger than all other females.
 The female body sizes within a colony often depend on the environmental conditions: an increase in body size is often seen with the approach of an unfavorable season.

 Nest construction

-New colonies and nests are usually founded by an association of females; female associations are responsible for the success of 51.5% of new colonies.
-Before beginning the construction, the foundress first makes recognition flights, inspecting the structure to be used for the nest by flying close to the selected area and touching the substratum with its antennae.
+New colonies and nests are usually founded by an association of females.
+Before beginning the construction, the foundress first makes recognition flights, inspecting the structure to be used for the nest by flying close to the selected area and touching the substrate with its antennae.
 The papery nests are often a grayish coloration and frequently built on gypsum plaster.
 Foundations of nests on gypsum plaster have been found to be significantly larger than those on other types of substrate, a testament to the synanthropy of the yellow paper wasp.
 On average, the P. versicolor nest consists of 244.2 cells and 171.67 adult wasps.
 Colony size can vary from seven females (foundress associations) to nearly 100 females (mature colonies).
 Once the location for the new colony foundation is established, the construction begins with the peduncle: vegetable material is chewed with saliva and then attached to the substrate in thread form.
 The first cell is then constructed with a circular format, during which the female constantly touches the cell sides with its antennae.
 Afterwards, hexagonal outlines are formed as peripheral cells are built around the initial circular cell and attached to neighboring cells.
 As larvae develop in the cells, chewed vegetable fiber is added to the extremities of the cells to elevate their wall height.
 Throughout the colony cycle, as the colonies grow and the cell numbers increase, the peduncle is further reinforced with additional plant fiber to ensure adequate support for the nest as it enlarges.